eliafurl/ArtExhibitor/README.md

 # Art Exhibitor

 Welcome to the Art Exhibitor project!
 This application retrieves and displays NFTs from wallet addresses using the OpenSea API.
-It includes modularized backend architecture, environment variable management, and unit tests.
+It includes modularized backend architecture, environment variable management, unit tests, and a React-based frontend.

 ---